Son mexicano: Son jarocho

 Son jarocho is from Veracruz.
-It is mostly played at events called “fandangos” similar to jam sessions where musician gather to play, sing and dance on an elevated platform called a tarima.
+It is mostly played at events called "fandangos" similar to jam sessions where musicians gather to play, sing and dance on an elevated platform called a tarima.
 While the group Mono Blanco was credited for keeping the music popular in Veracruz in the 1970s, it is the Ritchie Valens rock and roll version of the standard “La Bamba” that made son jarocho internationally famous.